researchart/rose6icse/submissions/available/OpenVocabCodeNLM/INSTALL.md

 ### C. Pretrained NLMs:

-Pretrained language models can be downloaded form Zenodo: https://zenodeo.org/...<TODO>
+Pretrained language models can be downloaded from Zenodo: https://zenodeo.org/...<TODO>

 The structure of the archive can be seen below.
-The names of the sub-directories are correspond to the rows of the tables 2 and 3 of the paper:
+The names of the sub-directories correspond to the rows of the tables 2 and 3 of the paper:

 + java
 + c